 Yesterday we talked about tough times and how when you have a bad day it can damage your self-confidence if you let it.
 And I gave you several baby steps you can use to build your confidence back up when it’s taking a beating.

-But wait a minute, I hear you thinking… what kind of fix is this?
+But wait a minute, I hear you thinking… what kind of action tip is this?

 It’s a good one… if you’re willing to do a little work on yourself and for yourself.
 And it falls squarely under the C in our ABCs … Caring for yourself.